displague/vagrant-linode/README.md

    creating a new linode (e.g. `Debian 8.1`).
 The available options may be found on [Linode's Supported Distributions](https://www.linode.com/distributions) page.
    It defaults to `Ubuntu 14.04 LTS`.
-- `provider.datacenter` - A string representing the region to create the new linode in.
+- `provider.datacenter` - A string representing the datacenter to create the new linode in.
 It defaults to `dallas`.
 - `provider.plan` - A string representing the size to use when creating a new linode (e.g. `Linode 2048`).
 It defaults to `Linode 1024`.
-- `provider.private_networking` - A boolean flag indicating whether to enable a private network interface (if the region supports private networking).
+- `provider.private_networking` - A boolean flag indicating whether to enable a private network interface.
 It defaults to `false`.
 - `provider.ssh_key_name` - A string representing the name to use when creating a Linode SSH key for linode authentication.
 It defaults to `Vagrant`.
 - `provider.setup` - A boolean flag indicating whether to setup a new user